tyeusher/After-Earth/README.md

- ## My audience will be inndividuals that are interested in relocating to mars.
+ ## Audience

+ My audience will be inndividuals that are interested in relocating to mars.
 I want to create a Web Application that displays homes to buy and some restaurants and shoppng locations on mars.s

 ## Elevator Pitch
 Hi, my name is Tyrone Usher and I have always loved interacting with computers.
 While surfing online,